Comair (United States): History

+Delta relationship and expansion

 Under its parent Comair Holdings, it became a public company in July 1981.
 In 1984, Comair became a Delta Connection carrier with Delta Air Lines' establishment of a hub at Cincinnati/Northern Kentucky International Airport (CVG).

 That same year, Comair introduced its first international flights from Cincinnati to Toronto.
 Turboprop aircraft operated by Comair on Delta Connection code sharing flights serving the Cincinnati hub included the Embraer EMB-110 Bandeirante, Embraer EMB-120 Brasilia, Saab 340, Short 330 and Swearingen Metro.

 In July 1986 Delta Air Lines acquired 20% of Comair stock.
 The airline began operating a second hub at Orlando International Airport (MCO) during the late 1980s in support of the Delta hub at the airport.
 In 1992, Comair moved into Concourse C at CVG, as Delta Air Lines gradually continued to acquire more of the airlines stock.
 In 1993, Comair was the launch customer for the Canadair Regional Jet CRJ100 and would later operate the largest fleet in the world of this twin jet type.
 By 1999, Comair was the largest regional airline in the country worth over 2 billion, transporting 6 million passengers yearly to 83 destinations on 101 aircraft.
 That same year, in addition to shorter range flights from its Cincinnati and Orlando hubs, Comair as the Delta Connection was operating nonstop flights between Cincinnati and Nassau, Bahamas, nonstop between Cincinnati and Colorado Springs, nonstop between Boston and Myrtle Beach, nonstop between Boston and Montreal, and also nonstop between Tulsa and Las Vegas with the latter being the westernmost destination ever served by the airline.
 Delta Air Lines acquired full ownership on October 22, 1999 at a cost of over $2 billion.

-Pilot's strike

-On March 26, 2001, Comair's pilots went on strike.
-The strike cancelled the airline's flights and grounded its fleet.
-The strike ended 89 days later when a new contract was agreed to.
-However, there were seeds sown of a bitter animosity between the Delta pilot group and Comair.
-During the labor dispute in early 2001, there were some Delta pilots who contributed financially to the strike funds of Comair pilots.
-Like many legacy carriers, Delta furloughed a number of pilots after the September 11 attacks in 2001.
-While waiting to be recalled, some Delta pilots were able to find work at some of the regionals such as Atlantic Southeast Airlines, who were not hit nearly as hard as the major airlines.
-However, a furloughed Delta pilot could only be hired at Comair if he/she resigns his/her seniority number with Delta Air Lines and thus, there were very few furloughed Delta pilots who went to Comair.
-This would intensify a rift between both parties.